-Going back from the time I was a kid I always played sports and coming from Indiana I loved basketball.
-However, being only 5’ 11” not that fast, and couldn’t jump that high, I only had the chance to play some high school basketball.
-The sport that I really excelled at was golf and my golfing career carried me places I would have never dreamed of.
-But “Massage Therapy”… who would have thunk it?
+From the time I was a kid I always played sports and coming from Indiana, I always loved basketball.
+However, being only 5’ 11” and not that fast or a good jumper, high school basketball was my physical limit.
+The sport that I really excelled at was golf and my golfing career carried me places I would have never dreamed of… but massage therapy … who would have thunk it?
 Yet, my wife, and I ended up owning a salon and spa in Florida that transported me into massage therapy.

-Because of my sports back ground, my interest focused more on corrective manual therapy.
-I always thought that the spine was the one of the “keys” to proper functional movement and although learning Swedish massage was great, I needed more input that would help me better understand functional movement.
+Because of my sports background, my interest focused more on corrective manual therapy.
+I always thought that the spine was the one of the “keys” to proper functional movement and although learning Swedish massage was great, I was looking for a better understanding of human movement.

 Terre Haute, Indiana